American Flag

 The War in Afghanistan/Operation Enduring Freedom & Operation Freedom's Sentinel: Afghanistan/Pakistan

 Note: Operation Enduring Freedom ended on Dec.
 31, 2014.
 Since the war itself did not end, it gained a new name, Operation Freedom’s Sentinel.
 OFS runs from Jan.
-1, 2015 to present.
+1, 2015 to the withdrawal of U.S. forces.
 OEF and OFS casualties are included in this listing.

 (this number includes six Department of Defense civilians killed in action against al-Qaeda/Taliban forces)